-Markov chain Monte Carlo (MCMC) is a class of algorithms for estimating expectations with respect to distributions.
-These distributions may be intractable, such as most posterior distributions arising in Bayesian inference.
+Markov chain Monte Carlo (MCMC) is a class of algorithms for estimating expectations with respect to intractable probability distributions, such as most posterior distributions arising in Bayesian inference.
 Given a target distribution, a standard MCMC algorithm proceeds by simulating an ergodic random walk that admits the target distribution as its stationary distribution.
 As we develop in the following subsections, by collecting samples from the simulated trajectory and forming Monte Carlo estimates, expectations of many functions can be approximated to arbitrary accuracy.
-Thus MCMC is employed when samples or expectations from a distribution cannot be obtained directly, as is often the case with complex, high-dimensional systems arising across disciplines, such as estimating bulk material properties from molecular dynamics physics simulations or performing inference in Bayesian probabilistic models.
+Thus MCMC is employed when samples or expectations from a distribution cannot be obtained directly, as is often the case with complex, high-dimensional systems arising across disciplines.